Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 By cohomological descent, the adjunction $M\to R\gamma_{\bullet*}\gamma_\bullet^*M$ is an isomorphism.
 It follows that it suffices to show that the base change maps

 are isomorphisms, where $M_\bullet = \gamma_\bullet^* M$.
-For the second map, repeating the first reduction of this proof, we may assume that $\cX$ and $\cX'$ are quasi-compact schemes.
-Therefore, we are reduced to proving the theorem under the additional hypotheses that $\cY$, $\cY'$ are quasi-compact schemes and $\cX$ is an algebraic $S$-space.
-In this case, take an \'etale presentation $X\to \cX$ with $X$ a quasi-compact scheme and repeat the preceding reduction.
+For the second map, repeating the first reduction step of this proof, we may assume that $\cX$ and $\cX'$ are quasi-compact schemes.
+Therefore, we are reduced to proving the theorem under the additional hypotheses that $\cY$, $\cY'$ are quasi-compact schemes and $\cX$ is an algebraic space.
+In this case, take an \'etale presentation $X\to \cX$ with $X$ a scheme and repeat the preceding reduction.
 We may then assume that $\cX$ is also an $S$-scheme.
-In this case, the result is classical \cite[XVI 1.2]{SGA4}. \end{proof}
+In this case, the result is classical (\cite[XVI Corollaire 1.2]{SGA4} for $f$ quasi-compact, and a consequence of base change for $Rg_!$ \cite[XVII Th\'eor\`eme 5.2.6]{SGA4} and Poincar\'e duality \cite[XVIII Th\'eor\`eme 3.2.5]{SGA4} in the general case). \end{proof}